Office of the Vice President for Student Affairs

 The university is not responsible for any loss or expense resulting from the loss, theft, damage or misuse of the cards.

-The mission of the International Office is to support the comprehensive internationalization goals of Texas State University and assists the university in developing and maintaining an internationally diverse student body, faculty and staff by:
+The mission of International Student and Scholar Services is to support the comprehensive internationalization goals of Texas State University and assists the university in developing and maintaining an internationally diverse student body, faculty and staff by:

 - Assisting the university at large and international students, scholars, alumni, faculty and staff in particular, in complying with various governmental policies and regulations.